mahmudurmahid/individual-full-stack-project/README.md

 ![alt text](media/Screenshot_2025-01-27_at_14.07.35)

 While the WAVE Accessibility Evaluation tool has identified contrast errors and six additional alerts, the current design prioritizes maintaining the website's cohesive visual identity.
 These alerts do not indicate outright accessibility violations but rather areas for potential enhancement.
 Moving forward, we are committed to refining our design to better align with accessibility standards while preserving the platform’s aesthetic and branding goals.
 In the interim, users can leverage browser tools or assistive technologies to further optimize their experience.

+#### Known Bugs

+1. **Placeholder Text Issue on Booked Events Page**
+   - **Description:** On the `booked_events.html` page, the placeholder `{{ booking.event.city }}` is displayed instead of the actual city name for a booked event.
+   - **Impact:** This affects the display of the event address, which may confuse users.
+   - **Root Cause:** The placeholder text is not being correctly replaced with the actual value from the database.
+This could be due to a missing or incorrect reference in the context data passed to the template.
+   - **Plan to Fix:** I will review the `booked_events` view and ensure the `city` field is properly included in the context.
+Additionally, I will test the template to confirm the variable is correctly rendered in all scenarios.

+---

 ## Credits